ahmad-alismail/Functions-Tools-and-Agents-with-LangChain/README.md

 # Functions Tools and Agents with LangChain

-Jupyter notebooks cover key concepts and examples, and also include my personal notes and explanations on various topics presented in [Functions Tools and Agents with LangChain](https://www.deeplearning.ai/short-courses/functions-tools-agents-langchain/).
+Jupyter notebooks cover key concepts and examples, and also include my personal notes and explanations on various topics presented in [Functions, Tools and Agents with LangChain](https://www.deeplearning.ai/short-courses/functions-tools-agents-langchain/).
 This course instructed by the creator of LangChain Harrison Chase as well as Dr.Andrew Ng.

 ## Course Description
 The landscape of LLMs and the libraries that support them has evolved rapidly in recent months.
 This course is designed to keep you ahead of these changes.